wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 |model.py              |Contains code for ResNet50 model (separated from oher code for reusability)
 |testTransform.py      |Image transforms for images in testing dataset (separated from other code for ease of deployment)
 |app.py                |Code for deployment using streamlit
+|normal_sample         |Contains sample images from test dataset for 'normal' cases; for verifying Streamlit app without needing the full dataset
+|pneumonia_sample      |Contains sample images from test dataset for 'pneumonia' cases; for verifying Streamlit app without needing the full dataset

 **Notes:**
 * Early stopping is implemented in all versions.